-Female members, or members assigned female at birth, have direct access to preventive and well care services from a gynecologist within the Contractor's network without a referral from a primary care provider.
+Female members, or members assigned female at birth have direct access to preventive and well care services from a gynecologist or other maternity care provider within the Contractor's network without a referral from a primary care provider.

 Please contact Member Services at 1-888-788-4408, TTY/TDY: 711 for more information on Pap smears (a test for Cervical Cancer), mammograms (a test for Breast Cancer), and colonoscopies.